rcos/observatory-new/docs/intro.md

 # Introduction

-This document attempts to explain the layout and structure of the project, as well as some guides on how to do common tasks (some are more complicated than they seem).
+This document attempts to explain the layout and structure of the project.

 To begin with make sure that you have read the [../README.md].
 That contains the instructions for how to get setup to work on this project, as well as links to